Saturday, July 19, 2025

 The insanely complicated four row, 28 cylinder radial engine as used in the B-29 bomber.
 There is also a B-29 bomber in the hanger.

-The affordable Piper Cub introduced many people to the joys of flying.
+The affordable Piper Cub introduced many people to flying.

 I’d intended to spend an hour at the museum, but ended up staying for two.
 Back outside the heat was unwelcome but expected, and I continued on US 50 east for 20 miles or so until CO 96 split off at an angle towards the northeast.
 The heat was tiring, the scenery was monotonous, and the road was straight and flat.
 US 50 to the south was probably more scenic since it follows the Arkansas River.